OnixHoque/sptransx-mlsys2025-reproduce/readme.md

     ./1.run_experiments.sh

 # Validation of Results
 To generate the table of Figure 7 in the paper, execute the Jupyter notebook `2.validation.ipynb`.
-It will parse the generated text files and produce the tables for CPU and GPU for *FB15k* dataset.
+It will parse the generated text files and produce the tables for CPU and GPU for *FB15k* dataset. **Please note that SpTransX is referred to as FastKG (former name) in the workflow**.